ids/cluster-builder/docs/dataflow.md

 > _Kubeflow_ is such a large platform in itself that it arguably warrants a dedicated Kubernetes cluster, and this may prove to be the recommended deployment model.

-## Optional
+## Optional Components

-[Kafka](https://kafka.apache.org/) as an optional intermediary stream engine to fascilitate event driven stateful streaming workflows and audit trails.
+[Kafka](https://kafka.apache.org/) as an optional intermediary stream engine to fascilitate event driven stateful streaming workflows and message history.
 With additional components from the [Confluent OSS Platform](https://www.confluent.io/download)

 [Gitlab](https://gitlab.org) offering integrated, in-cluster team development and SCM Ci/CD tooling for storing all pre and post deployment artifacts.
 Also provides the in-cluster private container registry.

 [KEDA](https://github.com/kedacore/keda) providing an _Event Driven Serverless_ programming model for reacting to and enriching the data via customized stream processing and micro-services.

+## Dataflow Installation on Cluster-Builder Clusters

-# Kubeflow
+#### Kubeflow

 Kubeflow installation is so involved and the management so complex, they built a special binary to do it, called `kfctl`.

 Kubeflow is a compilation of a lot of fast moving projects, and tends to be fairly volatile from version to version.
 However as it is approaching _1.0_ there is cause for optimism that things may stabilize.